 For more information regarding volunteering at the Day Centre, email Julie Foden at email@example.com

 Opening at 7pm until 9am the next morning, three workers assist in the operation of our Shelter.
-Two workers stay overnight, and the third stays until 9pm.
+Two workers stay overnight.

 For more information regarding volunteering at the Shelter, email Julie Foden at firstname.lastname@example.org

 It isn’t just front-line workers who contribute to the Shelter.
 Our Food for Thought campaign gives people an opportunity to cook a meal for young people and staff.

 All you need to do to get involved is cook a hot meal for 8 young people and 2 workers, and deliver to the Shelter between 7 to 7.30pm, ready to be served.

 If you wish to provide food for the Shelter, email Julie Foden at email@example.com